developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Action Ignore Threat Type
 Used to specify the type of threat that is NOT monitored and cannot be detected when the value ***Ignore*** is chosen for the Managed Configuration **Threat Management - Action**.

-- If the value ***Max Password Attempts*** is chosen, the Threat Management System is configured NOT to monitor password entry attempts and never detects the threat of exceeding the maximum number of unsuccessful password entry attempts.
+-***Max Password Attempts***- the Threat Management System is configured NOT to monitor password entry attempts and never detects the threat of exceeding the maximum number of unsuccessful password entry attempts.

-- If the value ***MDM Client Removal*** is chosen, the Threat Management System is configured NOT to monitor the device or detect whether a specific Android Package Name is ever uninstalled from the device, and never detects the threat of removal of the MDM Client.
+-***MDM Client Removal***- the Threat Management System is configured NOT to monitor the device or detect whether a specific Android Package Name is ever uninstalled from the device, and never detects the threat of removal of the MDM Client.

-- If the value ***Externally Detected*** is chosen, the Threat Management System is configured NOT to listen for indication from an application on the device that can signal a threat and **external threats are NEVER detected**.
+-***Externally Detected***- the Threat Management System is configured NOT to listen for indication from an application on the device that can signal a threat and **external threats are NEVER detected**.

-- If the value ***Exchange Active Sync Command*** is chosen, the Threat Management System is configured NOT to handle a threat detected and signaled by a connection to an Exchange Active Sync Server through an Exchange Active Sync Client on the device and **such threats are NOT detected**.
+-***Exchange Active Sync Command***- the Threat Management System is configured NOT to handle a threat detected and signaled by a connection to an Exchange Active Sync Server through an Exchange Active Sync Client on the device and **such threats are NOT detected**.

-- If the value ***Device is Rooted*** is chosen, the Threat Management System is configured NOT to monitor the device to see if it has been rooted and **the threat of the device being rooted are NEVER detected**.
+-***Device is Rooted***- the Threat Management System is configured NOT to monitor the device to see if it has been rooted and **the threat of the device being rooted are NEVER detected**.

 ### Periodic Scan
 Used to configure whether the Threat Management System should perform background polling to increase the accuracy and timeliness of detection of Rooted Device threat.

-- When the value ***Off*** is chosen, the Threat Management System does NOT perform background polling.
+- When the value ***Off***- the Threat Management System does NOT perform background polling.
 This might increase performance and improve battery life somewhat, but also reduces the ability to detect the Rooted Device threat and/or result in a delay in detection of that threat.

-- When the Action value ***On*** is chosen, the Threat Management System performs background polling.
+- When the Action value ***On***- the Threat Management System performs background polling.
 This might reduce performance and degrade battery life somewhat, but also increases the ability to detect the Rooted Device threat and accelerate detection of that threat.
 The additional Managed Configurations **Threat Management - Periodic Scan Interval**, **Threat Management - Periodic Scan Additional Folders**, and **Threat Management - Periodic Scan Additional Folders List** can be used to adjust the nature of the background polling, allowing trade-offs to be made in the balance of thoroughness vs. the impact to performance and battery life.
 This value should generally be chosen only if detection of the ***Device is Rooted*** threat has been enabled, since it would have little value otherwise.

 ### Periodic Scan Interval
 Used to configure the interval between polls when the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan**.